TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 As of now a large chunk of organizational communication is done using this very blackboard, printed mediums and hand-written notes.
 [Image of Blackboard]

-Furthermore the VLA is, as of now, greatly hindered from doing their work efficiently as electronic mails are distributed on a per person basis instead of one central instance.
+Furthermore, the VLA is, as of now, greatly hindered from doing their work efficiently as electronic mails are distributed on a per person basis instead of one central instance.
 This causes further effort in communicating what already has been worked on and what has not even been read yet making room for misinterpretations and errors.

 ### Vision